asguerra94/pinn-hamiltonian-dwave/README.md

 The libraries necesaries to run our project are Numpy, Pennylane, PyTorch and Matplotlib.
-To install them, you can use the following commends in the terminal
+To install them you can use the following commands in the terminal

 pip install numpy